kartoza/sawps/docs/src/user/manual/explore/charts.md

 To utilise the `Download Data Visualisation` functionality, follow these steps:

-- Navigate to the `Charts Page` where the user have visualised the users data using charts and graphs.
+- Navigate to the `Charts Page` where the user can visualised their data using charts and graphs.

 - Locate the `DOWNLOAD DATA VISUALISATION` button, usually placed in a prominent position on the page.